-This is especially true for hot, cold, and sugary foods.
+Does tooth sensitivity mean you have a cavity?
+Not always.
+It’s common for people with cavities to have issues with hot, cold, and sugary foods.
 This can feel like a mild pain in one tooth or area of your teeth.
 Try brushing your teeth with a special toothpaste made for sensitive teeth.
 If that doesn’t help the sensitivity, you may have a cavity.

 Cavities are caused by bacteria, that bacteria may create bad breath.
 However, this is a sign that the cavity has gone untreated for a long time and the tooth is starting to decay.
 The bacteria in your mouth feed on food particles and brushing and flossing helps keep this bacteria at bay.
 If you have bad breath caused by a cavity, it means that the bad breath is persistent and doesn’t go away with regular brushing and flossing.